-Don’t let stairs prevent your customers, visitors, tenants, patrons, residents, congregants, or staff from fully enjoying all your business, non-profit, or government service has to offer.
+Don’t let stairs prevent your customers, students, visitors, tenants, patrons, residents, congregants, or staff from fully enjoying all your business, non-profit, or government service has to offer.

 LULA vs VPL Wheelchair Lifts

-This article will address the similarities and differences between these 2 mobility technologies to help you better understand what solution is right for your building:
+This article will address the similarities and differences between these 2 mobility technologies to help you better understand what solution is right for your low-rise building:

 - Vertical Platform Lifts (VPL) are wheelchair lifts that rise like an elevator to move wheelchair-bound and otherwise mobility-challenged individuals from one level to another.
 But they have fewer features, are often less aesthetically pleasing in the space, and travel at a slower pace than LULA elevators making them less desirable for commercial buildings with higher traffic.

 The key to choosing the right mobility technology is to know your traffic volumes and patterns.
+We can help you figure this out!

 What Buildings Can Use a LULA Elevator or Wheelchair Lift?